Inside a Conventional Nuclear Reactor

 The tank's water, which has been heated to a high temperature by the nuclear reactions, circulates in a closed circuit known as the primary circuit.
 This hot water comes into contact, in a , with the pipes of another closed circuit known as the secondary circuit.
 Inside the pipes, the water turns to steam that will drive the turbine.

 If there is an insufficient flow from the water sources located around the power plant, cooling towers evacuate the heat towards the exterior.
-The hot water coming from the condenser is then cooled by the air current that rises in the tower, like the suction effect of a giant chimney, before returning to the condenser (this is called closed cycle cooling).
-Thus, the white clouds that rise above power plants are made up of water vapor
+The hot water coming from the condenser is then cooled by the air current that rises in the tower, like the suction effect of a giant chimney.
+Thus, the white clouds that rise above power plants are made up of water vapor.

 The six types of nuclear reactors

-- Most of the reactors either in operation or planned in the world are Pressurized Water Reactors (PWRs).
+• Most of the reactors either in operation or planned in the world are Pressurized Water Reactors (PWRs).
+French reactors are PWRs.
 They are fueled with enriched uranium and/or MOX.
 Water is both the moderator and heat transfer medium (or coolant)2.

-- One quarter of the reactors in use in the world are Boiling Water Reactors (BWRs).
+• One quarter of the reactors in use in the world are Boiling Water Reactors (BWRs).
 They are fueled with enriched uranium, using water as both the heat transfer medium and moderator.
 In contrast to PWRs, there is no secondary water circuit.
+Water is vaporized in the reactor core and passes directly into the turbine.
+The containment system prevents the spread of radioactive products.
+Most BWRs are located in the USA, Japan, Sweden, Finland, Russia and Switzerland.

 Three other types are much less widespread:

-- Gas-Cooled Reactors (GCRs) using enriched uranium as the fuel and graphite as the moderator.
+• Gas-Cooled Reactors (GCRs) using enriched uranium as the fuel and graphite as the moderator.
+There are around fifteen of them, all in the UK.
+GCRs are generally small, between 100 and 300 MW.

-- Light Water Graphite-Moderated Reactors (RBMK, for Reaktor Bolshoy Moshchnosti Kanalnyy), which are fueled with low-enriched uranium and use ordinary water as the heat transfer medium.
+• Light Water Graphite-Moderated Reactors (RBMK, for Reaktor Bolshoy Moshchnosti Kanalnyy), which are fueled with low-enriched uranium and use ordinary water as the heat transfer medium.
+There are around fifteen of them, developed by the former Soviet Union.

-Lastly, Generation IV Fast Neutron Reactors (FNRs), which would use all of the nuclear fuel, are under study but do not yet produce electricity.
+Lastly, Generation IV Fast Neutron Reactors (FNRs), which would use all of the nuclear fuel.
+Neutrons are not slowed down, they are still at the prototype stage.
+(See the article " Nuclear reactors of tomorrow".)

 Sources :